The insidious counterinsurgency the state is waging against revolutionaries, & how to overcome it

 I don’t believe gangs are viable revolutionary vehicles, but in my experience, studying them is valuable for figuring out how to have a revolution survive the state’s counterinsurgency.
 This applies to the lessons they can teach us both on which destructive traits to avoid, and on which positive organizational traits cadres can take example from.

 In my quest to find out how to navigate the obstacles which revolutionary organizers face in the imperial center, I’ve encountered a communist former gang member who’s come to this conclusion.
 He’s argued that gangs are fundamentally military governments which seek to gain access to the black markets, and therefore active or semi-active gang members shouldn’t be allowed into organizing.
-But he’s also recommended that cadres take on many aspects of the ways gangs operate: having members learn endangered languages so that law enforcement can’t intercept their communications; creating point systems so that members are incentivized to take on challenges; establishing ranks so that members function in a quasi-military system before the conditions necessitate that they become more disciplined; getting uniform pieces of clothing, such as bandanas or colored shirts, so that members can discreetly identify each other.
+And he’s recommended that we take on quasi-military organizing models ourselves so that our cadres can survive what’s coming.

 If one has studied the history of anti-communist repression, they know the warning signs that will appear beforehand should our conditions become that dire: widespread incitement for paramilitaries and vigilantes to kill communists; developments indicating a coup, or a drastic power consolidation perpetrated by a ruling fascist party or military junta; already existing widespread violence against political dissidents with the sanction of the state.
 These things were what led up to the implementation of the Jakarta Method, the program for counterrevolutionary terror that Indonesia’s military regime carried out after the country’s 1965 CIA coup.
 At least a million people were killed during the extermination campaign, wiping Indonesia’s communist party from existence despite it having been among the globe’s largest communist organizations.
 Then the U.S. empire carried out numerous other coups throughout the globe, and replicated the Jakarta Method under dictatorships like the Pinochet regime.
 In Latin America, this violence was collectively called Operation Condor, wherein thirty thousand were disappeared, sixty thousand were killed, and four-hundred thousand were imprisoned.